 Asking for extra meat is an easy way to increase the protein of any menu item at Taco Bell.
 With the chicken grilled cheese burrito, extra chicken will bring the protein content up to nearly 40 grams.

 If the 740 calories are too high, you can always ask for no sour cream and nacho cheese, which will save you roughly 100 calories.

 Honorable Mention: Chicken or Steak Quesadilla

 520 Calories, 26g Fat, 41g Carbs, 26g Protein

-With 26 grams of protein, the quesadillas from Taco Bell might not feel very impressive, but it is technically the highest protein single menu item at Taco Bell.
+With 26 grams of protein, the quesadillas from Taco Bell might not feel very impressive, but considering the calories are much lower than the grilled cheese burrito, they deserve a mention.